shunyaYoshimra/golang-youtube-commnets-ratio/README.md

 # Note

-Configure of Database must be matched with your environment.
+Configure of Database & YouTube API Key must be matched with your environment.

+.env file is at  ./golang/.env

 # Author